Army Reserve Officers' Training Corps: Scholarships

 Once contracted, SMP cadets cannot be deployed.
 However, they are required to attend all drill events with their unit.
 This includes drill weekend and advanced training.

 Training opportunities

 Cadets may compete for training opportunities conducted at active army schools.
 This training is usually conducted during the summer months, but some allocations are available during the winter holidays.
 Cadets are selected to attend this training based on their overall standing within the program.
 Since the number of allocations are limited, selection for schools is competitive and based on factors including ROTC grades, academic grades, participation in ROTC activities, APFT scores and advisor recommendations.

 Air Assault School

 Cadets are trained in airmobile operations, including rappelling from helicopters, airmobile tactics and rigging air mobile cargo.
 This is a two-week course taught at Fort Campbell, Kentucky.
 Upon successful completion, the cadet is awarded the Air Assault Badge.

 Airborne School

-Army airborne training is conducted for three weeks at Fort Benning, Georgia.
+Army airborne training is conducted for three weeks at Fort Moore, Georgia.
 Upon successful completion, cadets are awarded the Parachutist Badge.

-Cadet Field Training (CFT)

-This is a 4-week program of instruction executed by the United States Military Academy to develop the leadership skills of sophomore cadets.
-Seven weeks of CFT will be at Camp Buckner, New York.
-CFT consists of basic skill level training ending with Maneuver Light Training during which the cadets train on how to defend and attack an opposing force.